conor-wilson/ForbiddenIsland/README.md

 This project was a real highlight of our degree, and was the first time either of us had worked (or attempted to work) with professional programming principles in mind.
-Since then, we have both become professional Software Engineers, and I (Conor) have decided to return to this project as a side project, and I intend to develop it into a desktop application for a bit of fun.
+Since then, we have both become professional Software Engineers, and I (Conor) have decided to return to this project as a side project.
+I intend to develop it into a desktop application for a bit of fun.

 Unfortunately, due to both of our university emails being no-longer available (something that we were assured by the